Jason Heyward Preview, Player Props: Dodgers vs. Brewers

 Jason Heyward At The Plate

-- Heyward has driven in a run in 19 games this year (21.6%), including seven games with more than one RBI (8.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Heyward has had at least one RBI in 21.3% of his games this season (19 of 89), with two or more RBI seven times (7.9%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 35 of 88 games this year, he has scored, and nine of those games included multiple runs.
+- In 35 of 89 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.